canonical/jaas-documentation/how-to/candid_ldap_integration.rst

 ``sudo dpkg-reconfigure slapd``

-Which will take you through the process of reconfiguring OpenLDAP.
+Which will take you through the process of re-configuring OpenLDAP.
 First, you will be presented with the following screen.

 .. image:: images/ldap_image2.png